klee/klee.github.io/tutorials/testing-coreutils.md

 src$ ./echo**

 src$ ls -l echo.gcda
--rw-r--r-- 1 ddunbar ddunbar 1832 2009-08-04 21:14 echo.gcda
+-rw-rw-r-- 1 klee klee 896 Nov 21 22:00 echo.gcda
 src$ gcov echo
+File '../../src/echo.c'
+Lines executed:24.27% of 103
+Creating 'echo.c.gcov'

 File '../../src/system.h'
-Lines executed:0.00% of 47
+Lines executed:0.00% of 3
-../../src/system.h:creating 'system.h.gcov'
+Creating 'system.h.gcov'

-File '../../lib/timespec.h'
-Lines executed:0.00% of 2
-../../lib/timespec.h:creating 'timespec.h.gcov'

-File '../../lib/gettext.h'
-Lines executed:0.00% of 32
-../../lib/gettext.h:creating 'gettext.h.gcov'

-File '../../lib/openat.h'
-Lines executed:0.00% of 8
-../../lib/openat.h:creating 'openat.h.gcov'

-File '../../src/echo.c'
-Lines executed:18.81% of 101
-../../src/echo.c:creating 'echo.c.gcov'
 {% endhighlight %}

 By default `gcov` will show the number of lines executed in the program (the `.h` files include code which was compiled into `echo.c`).

-## Step 2: Build Coreutils with LLVM
+## Step 2: Install WLLVM

-One of the difficult parts of testing real software using KLEE is that it must be first compiled so that the final program is an LLVM bitcode file and not a linked executable.
+One of the difficult parts of testing real software using KLEE is that it must be first compiled so that the final program is an LLVM bitcode file and not a native binary.
 The software's build system may be set up to use tools such as 'ar', 'libtool', and 'ld', which do not in general understand LLVM bitcode files.

-It depends on the actual project what the best way to do this is.
-For coreutils, we use a helper script `klee-gcc`, which acts like `llvm-gcc` but adds additional arguments to cause it to emit LLVM bitcode files and to call `llvm-ld` to link executables.
-This is **not** a general solution, and your mileage may vary.
+For coreutils, we use [whole-program-llvm](https://github.com/travitch/whole-program-llvm) (WLLVM), which provides tools for building whole-program LLVM bitcode files from an unmodified C or C++ source package.
+WLLVM includes four python executables: `wllvm` a C compiler and `wllvm++` a C++ compiler, the tool `extract-bc` for extracting the bitcode from a build product (either object file, executable, library, or archive), and the sanity checker `wllvm-sanity-checker` for detecting configuration oversights.
+In this tutorial, we use WLLVM version 1.0.17.

+To install _whole-program-llvm_ the easiest way is to use `pip`:

+{% highlight bash %}
+$ pip install --upgrade wllvm
+{% endhighlight %}

+To successfully execute WLLVM it is necessary to set the environment variable `LLVM_COMPILER` to the underlying LLVM compiler (either `dragonegg` or `clang`).
+In this tutorial, we use `clang`:

+{% highlight bash %}
+$ export LLVM_COMPILER=clang
+{% endhighlight %}

+To make the environment variable persistent, add the export to your shell profile (e.g. `.bashrc`).

+## Step 3: Build Coreutils with LLVM

 As before, we will build in a separate directory so we can easily access both the native executables and the LLVM versions.
 Here are the steps:

 {% highlight bash %}
 coreutils-6.11$ mkdir obj-llvm
 coreutils-6.11$ cd obj-llvm
-obj-llvm$ ../configure --disable-nls CFLAGS="-g"
+obj-llvm$ CC=wllvm ../configure --disable-nls CFLAGS="-g"
 ... verify that configure worked ...
+obj-llvm$ CC=wllvm make
-obj-llvm$ make CC=/full/path/to/klee/scripts/klee-gcc
+obj-llvm$ CC=wllvm make -C src arch hostname
-obj-llvm$ make -C src arch hostname CC=/full/path/to/klee/scripts/klee-gcc ... verify that make worked ...
+... verify that make worked ...
 {% endhighlight %}

 Notice that we made two changes.
 First, we don't want to add _gcov_ instrumentation in the binary we are going to test using KLEE, so we left of the `-fprofile-arcs -ftest-coverage` flags.
-Second, when running make, we set the `CC` variable to point to our `klee-gcc` wrapper script.
+Second, when running make, we set the `CC` variable to point to `wllvm`.

-If all went well, you should now have LLVM bitcode versions of Coreutils!
+If all went well, you should now have Coreutils _executables_.
 For example:

 {% highlight bash %}
 obj-llvm$ cd src
 src$ ls -l ls echo cat
--rwxr-xr-x 1 ddunbar ddunbar 65 2009-07-25 23:40 cat
--rwxr-xr-x 1 ddunbar ddunbar 66 2009-07-25 23:43 echo
--rwxr-xr-x 1 ddunbar ddunbar 94 2009-07-25 23:38 ls
+-rwxrwxr-x 1 klee klee 105448 Nov 21 12:03 cat
+-rwxrwxr-x 1 klee klee  95424 Nov 21 12:03 echo
+-rwxrwxr-x 1 klee klee 289624 Nov 21 12:03 ls
 src$ ./cat --version
 cat (GNU coreutils) 6.11
 Copyright (C) 2008 Free Software Foundation, Inc.